rijksuniversiteit-groningen/rugplot/README.md

 In addition, if you want to add LaTeX formulae to your `tikz` graphics, it is necessary to set the `sanitize` parameter to `false`.
-Then, it is needed to escape the LaTeX commands twice.
-This means that `eight` backslash symbols must be added to each command.
+Then, it is needed to escape the LaTeX commands by adding `eight` backslash symbols.
 For example, to generate a `tikz` visualization plot using the ``mpg_params.json`` file and include a formula, the parameters should be modified as follows:

 ```json
     "labels": {